Project Cambodia (Phnom Penh) 2016

 Team Members’ Responsibilities

-- Strong commitment in the planning process from April to August.
+- Strong commitment to the planning process from April to August.

 - Involvement in the execution process when we are on the ground.